ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-plan.md

 ## {{site.data.keyword.cloud_notm}} quotas and service limits
 {: #vpc-vcf-plan-limits}

-When you plan your VMware Cloud Foundation deployment, you also need to consider [quotas and service limits](/docs/vpc?topic=vpc-quotas) for {{site.data.keyword.vpc_short}} and the resources available.
+When you plan your {{site.data.keyword.vcf-vpc-short}} deployment, you also need to consider [quotas and service limits](/docs/vpc?topic=vpc-quotas) for {{site.data.keyword.vpc_short}} and the resources available.
 For example, for bare metal server on {{site.data.keyword.vpc_short}}, the limitation is 25 per account by default.
 To increase a quota for a resource, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).